dotnet/runtime/docs/workflow/testing/libraries/debugging.md

 ![image](https://user-images.githubusercontent.com/32700855/201863048-6a4fe20b-a215-435d-b594-47750fcb2872.png)

 A new window with Chrome DevTools will be opened.
 In the tab `sources` you should look for `file://` directory.
 There you can browse through libraries file tree and open the source code.
-Initially, the tests are stopped in the beginning of `Main` of `WasmTestRunner`.
+It can take some time to load the files.
+When the IDE is ready the tests will get stopped in the beginning of `Main` of `WasmTestRunner`.
 Set breakpoints in the libs you want to debug and click Resume.

 ## Debug with VS Code